-For illustrative purposes only, the financial effects of the Share Buy-Back Mandate on the Company and the Group, based on the audited financial statements of the Company and the Group for the financial year ended 30 September 2015 are based on the following assumptions:
+For illustrative purposes only, the financial effects of the Share Buy-Back Mandate on the Company and the Group, based on the audited financial statements of the Company and the Group for the financial year ended 30 September 2016 are based on the following assumptions:

-- (a) based on 84,498,000 Shares in issue as at the Latest Practicable Date and assuming no further Shares are issued purchased and kept as Treasury Shares on or prior to the 2016 AGM, the purchase or acquisition by the Company of 8.51% of its issued Shares will result in the purchase or acquisition of 7,191,333 Shares; - (b) Cash of S\$1.35 million had been disbursed from the wholly-owned subsidiaries to the Company prior to the purchase or acquisition of Shares by the Company; - (c) in the case of Market Purchase by the Company and assuming that the Company purchases or acquires 7,191,333 Shares, the maximum amount of funds required for the purchase (excluding brokerage, stamp duties, commissions, applicable goods and services tax and other related expenses) assuming a maximum price of S\$0.25 for one Share which is five per cent.
-(5%) above the average of the closing market prices of the Share for the five (5) consecutive Market Days on which the Shares were traded on the SGX-ST immediately preceding the Latest Practicable Date, is approximately S\$1.80 million; and - (d) in the case of the Off-Market Purchases by the Company and assuming that the Company purchases or acquires 7,191,333 Shares, the maximum amount of funds required for the purchase (excluding brokerage, stamp duties, commissions, applicable goods and services tax and other related expenses) assuming a Maximum Price of S\$0.27 which is fifteen per cent.
-(15%) above the average closing market prices of the Shares for the last five (5) consecutive Market Days on which the Shares were traded on the SGX-ST immediately preceding the Latest Practicable Date, is approximately S\$1.94 million.
+- (a) based on 84,498,000 Shares in issue as at the Latest Practicable Date and assuming no further Shares are issued purchased and kept as Treasury Shares on or prior to the 2017 AGM, the purchase or acquisition by the Company of 8.51% of its issued Shares will result in the purchase or acquisition of 7,191,333 Shares; - (b) in the case of Market Purchase by the Company and assuming that the Company purchases or acquires 7,191,333 Shares, the maximum amount of funds required for the purchase (excluding brokerage, stamp duties, commissions, applicable goods and services tax and other related expenses) assuming a maximum price of S\$0.33 for one Share which is five per cent.
+(5%) above the average of the closing market prices of the Share for the five (5) consecutive Market Days on which the Shares were traded on the SGX-ST immediately preceding the Latest Practicable Date, is approximately S\$2.37 million; - (c) in the case of the Off-Market Purchases by the Company and assuming that the Company purchases or acquires 7,191,333 Shares, the maximum amount of funds required for the purchase (excluding brokerage, stamp duties, commissions, applicable goods and services tax and other related expenses) assuming a Maximum Price of S\$0.36 which is fifteen per cent.
+(15%) above the average closing market prices of the Shares for the last five (5) consecutive Market Days on which the Shares were traded on the SGX-ST immediately preceding the Latest Practicable Date, is approximately S\$2.59 million.

-For illustrative purposes only and on the basis of the assumptions set out in (a), (b), (c) and (d) above, the financial effects of the:
+For illustrative purposes only and on the basis of the assumptions set out in (a), (b) and (c) above, the financial effects of the:

-- (i) purchase or acquisition of 7,191,333 Shares by the Company pursuant to the Share Buy-Back Mandate by way of Market Purchases made entirely out of profit and/or capital and cancelled or held in treasury; and - (ii) purchase or acquisition of 7,191,333 Shares by the Company pursuant to the Share Buy-Back Mandate by way of Off-Market Purchases made entirely out of profits and/or capital and cancelled or held in treasury, on the audited financial statements of the Company and the Group for the financial year ended 30 September 2015 are set out below.
+- (i) purchase or acquisition of 7,191,333 Shares by the Company pursuant to the Share Buy-Back Mandate by way of Market Purchases made entirely out of profit and/or capital and cancelled or held in treasury; and - (ii) purchase or acquisition of 7,191,333 Shares by the Company pursuant to the Share Buy-Back Mandate by way of Off-Market Purchases made entirely out of profits and/or capital and cancelled or held in treasury, on the audited financial statements of the Company and the Group for the financial year ended 30 September 2016 are set out below.